dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 # Ebay -> WooCommerce Shim

-This project's goal is to export active product listings from ebay, and import them into WooCommerce.
+This project's goal is to export active product listings from ebay into a local database, and import them into WooCommerce.

 It will run as an isolated micro service, in a minimal, [Apline](https://alpinelinux.org/) based Docker container.
 At scheduled times, it will update its database with ebay events (sold status, and new product listings), which will determine